 In 2012, Julia co-founded Girl Develop It RDU, a non-profit organization that provides affordable programs for women interested in learning web and software development in a judgment-free environment.
 The organization has grown to over 2,200 members and has taught over 100 classes within the Triangle area.

-Julia lives in “the sticks” in Durham, North Carolina with her partner, two kids, and a fluffy mutt named Digby.
-She enjoys hiking and camping and enjoys being in nature as much as possible.
-Her ideal day would be on top of a mountain somewhere with a picnic lunch.
+Julia lives in “the sticks” in Durham, North Carolina with her two kids and a fluffy mutt named Digby.
+She enjoys hiking, camping and being in nature as much as possible.
+Her ideal day would be on top of a mountain somewhere with her kids and a picnic lunch.